MicrosoftDocs/connected-spaces/articles/communication-plan.md

 - Can individuals opt out?

-For information on how Dynamics 365 Connected Store works and how Microsoft protects personal data it processes, see:
+For information on how Dynamics 365 Connected Store works and how Microsoft protects data it processes, see:

 - [AI and insights](ai-insights.md)

 - [Data and privacy](data-privacy.md)

-The best practices in this article do not consider your specific legal requirements or how your store may use or process other personal data within your control.
-Therefore, consider your store’s unique context:

-- **Do you use other technology during the shopping experience that does collect or store personal data?** If so, answers to the previous questions may be different than if your store only uses Dynamics 365 Connected Store.
-In this case, consider a unified disclosure strategy that covers all parts of your technology ecosystem that may affect shopper trust.

-- **How do you anticipate your technology changing over time?** If you expect your technology to evolve in ways that require additional disclosure or consent, consider how your current disclosure strategy might provide a foundation for those changes, to avoid surprising shoppers.

 ## When and where to disclose